-New software matches more kidney donations, fasterMay 1st, 2012 in Other /
+New software matches more kidney donations, fasterMay 1, 2012 in Medicine & Health / Other

 Jack Burns and his wife, Adele, welcomed Doug Robertson with open arms.
 It was a very special reunion!

 "I didn't know whether I was ever going to meet my recipient and I was just thrilled that we could get together," said Doug, who had traveled from his home in Portsmouth, N.H., to meet Jack and his wife.
 Doug came into Jack and Adele's lives in 2010 when Jack, who has diabetes and high blood pressure, needed a new kidney.
 Adele wanted to give him one of her own.
 "I wanted to have my husband around and I knew that we didn't have a lot of options," says Adele.

 Jack gets choked up thinking about what his wife sacrificed.
 "I was grateful to have someone who loved me that much."
 But, Adele was not a good medical match to her husband.
 So, they joined a live-donor kidney exchange program.
 She donated one of her kidneys to a suitable recipient and Jack got a kidney from Doug.
 It can be much quicker than getting an organ from a deceased donor.